 With Lewis on the work detail was 1st Sgt.
 Dale Lawton, PFC Ken Schoeberle, Sgt.
 John Wood, Sgt.
 Phil Parish, Sgt.
 Forrest Teal, and Sgt.
 James Schultz.
 When they finished the bridge at Calaun, they were taken to Batangas and then Candelaria.

 Lewis also came down with wet beriberi which resulted in his swelling up like a balloon.
 At the same time that he was suffering from beriberi, Lewis also had malaria and dysentery.
 Being sick, he was sent to Cabanatuan which had opened to improve the living conditions for the POWs.
 It is known he was in the camp hospital on June 19, 1942.
 The report by the camp medical staff does not give the date he was discharged.

-While he was out on the work detail in late May or early June, his parents received a message from the War Department:
+It was about this time that his parents received a message from the War Department:

 The camp was actually three camps.
 Camp 1 was where the men who captured on Bataan and taken part in the death march where held.
 Camp 2 did not have an adequate water supply and was closed.
 It later reopened and housed Naval POWs.
 Camp 3 was where those men captured when Corregidor surrendered were taken.
 In addition, men from Bataan who had been hospitalized when the surrender came were sent to the camp.
 Camp 3 was later consolidated into Camp 1.

 Once in the camp, the POWs were allowed to run the camp.
 The Japanese only entered if they had an issue they wanted to deal with.
 To prevent escapes, the POWs set up a detail that patrolled the fence of the camp.
 The reason this was done was that those who did escape and were caught were tortured before being executed, while the other POWs were made to watch.
 It is believed that no POW successfully escaped from the camp.